averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ### 7. Access the Protected API via Postman

-After step #6 is completed, now we can access the api with Postman.
-To do so, we need to collect OAuth v2 authorization and token endpoints from our api's app registration.
+After step #6 is completed, we can now access the api with Postman.
+To do so, we need to collect the OAuth v2 authorization and token endpoints from our api's app registration.

 Take a note of both the OAuth v2 authorization and token endpoints like the image below: